koush/docs.scrypted.app/scrypted-nvr/camera-ai.md

 * The camera provided detections do not provide bounding boxes around the object.
 As a result, notifications and thumbnails will be full frame images, unlike the rich notifications provided by `Scrypted NVR Object Detection`.
 * Enabling the camera's AI features [may disable some substreams](/camera-preparation.md#stream-setup).
 This would reduce the available streams from 3 to 2, resulting in degraded timelapse and streaming performance.
-* The camera provided detections are not searchable in the Scrypted NVR app.
+* Detections are not searchable in the Scrypted NVR app.
+* AI and Zone filtering can not be used.

 With those limitations in mind, the Onboard Camera AI can be utilized by disabling the `Scrypted NVR Object Detection` extension on the camera.